Search

 Here's how it works:

-2. We then evenly distribute our data across the hash ring.
-In the case where we have 4 databases, then we could put them at points 0, 25, 50, and 75.
+- We then place our database nodes on the hash ring.
+In the case where we have 4 databases, we could put them at points 0, 25, 50, and 75.

 In reality, a hash ring usually has a hash space of 0 to 2^32 - 1 not 0-100, but the concept is the same.